zoul/Finch/README.md

 Howto
 =====

-This is alpha code, the interface will almost certainly change.
-That said, it should be fairly easy to adapt to changes.
+This is beta code.
+The interface will probably change, but it should be fairly easy to keep up with the changes.

     #import "Finch.h"
     #import "Sound.h"